McHugh suggests 2m distancing rule may be reduced in schools

 Students would only be able to attend one or two days a week if rule not changed, says Minister

-Minister for Education Joe McHugh has signalled that the two-metre social distancing rule may be reduced to one metre in schools when they return at the end of August.
+Minister for Education Joe McHugh has signalled the two-metre social distancing rule may be relaxed for students to allow a full return to primary and post-primary education.

-Mr McHugh told a press conference the Cabinet approved a report that showed that if the distance was reduced to one metre, primary school pupils could attend school 50 per cent of the time, and some post-primary students could attend almost on a full-time basis.
+Mr McHugh brought a report to Cabinet on Friday that showed if social distancing was reduced to one metre in education, primary school pupils could attend school 50 per cent of the time, and some post-primary students could attend almost on a full-time basis.

-He said that with two-metre social distancing, it would mean some primary school students could attend school only one day a week while secondary students could attend only two days a week.
+He said that with two-metre social distancing, it would mean some primary schools students could attend school only one day a week while secondary students could attend only two days a week.

+Later, Taoiseach Leo Varadkar also said he supported a full return of pupils to schools.
+However, even reducing the social distance to one metre would not be enough as primary school students would have to remain home for half the school week.

+Mr McHugh said they would look at other options that have been tried in schools in Belgium, Denmark, France and elsewhere including strict hygiene standards, and handwashing regimes.

+However it was pointed out that hand-washing protocols took up 45 minutes of a student’s school day.
+In addition, the estimated cost of extra cleaning for Irish schools for the first term from September to December would run to €24 million, according to estimates produced for the Department of Education.

-He said that the restrictions would have a very negative impact and the aim of the Government was a full return to normal education activity.
+Mr McHugh, in setting out an argument for a full return, said the restrictions would have a very negative impact and the aim of the Government was a full return to normal education activity.

-Mr McHugh said that a common sense approach must be taken and that a two-metre social distancing rule would have a negative impact.
+He said a common sense approach must be taken and that a two-metre social distancing rule would have a negative impact.

-He said that it was his preference to have a full reopening of all schools with a return of all students to their normal education routine.
+It was his preference, he said, to have a full reopening of all schools with a return of all students to their normal education routine.

 “My clear intention and the goal of the Government and the entire education sector is to have a full reopening of all schools for all children at the end of August and into September.